cody-dot-js/codyaprice.com-legacy/content/blog/0010-cool-ui-tricks-pointer-event-passthrough-on-my-sites-primary-navigation/index.md

 Each one is tightly coupled to one another because it is how layout is performed in your browser!
 Feel free to skip this section (or any of the sub-sections) if you're up to speed on these topics.

+Also, keep in mind that this section is pure **_background information_**.
+You don't _need_ to read it, but I highly suggest that you do!
+It's informative and has some cool and insightful interactive examples. 🤓

 [Skip link](#you-got-your-chocolate-in-my-peanut-butter-)

 - [The Box Model](#the-box-model)